mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 export AZURE_SSH_PUBLIC_KEY_B64="$(base64 -i ${SSH_PUBLIC_KEY_FILE})"
 export AZURE_SSH_PUBLIC_KEY="$(cat ${SSH_PUBLIC_KEY_FILE})"
 ````
-> Please note that the 4 environment variables are in *ADDITION* to the already exported variable.
+> Please note that the 4 environment variables are in *ADDITION* to the already exported variables.

-Currently there is a version change of the Azure image urns.
+Currently, there is a version change of the Azure image urns.
 You need to use the Azure cli tool `az` to get the right version matching to your selected Kubernetes version and export them as variable.
 In this example Kubernetes version 1.23.12 is in use:
 ````
 $ az vm image list --publisher cncf-upstream --all --sku windows-2022-containerd-gen1 --offer capi-windows -l ${AZURE_LOCATION}
 ...